BawdyAnarchist/quBSD/Future_Development.md

 Maybe should look up the resolv.conf of the gateway at jail start and copy it

-new pf file location is fucking qb-hostnet - maybe this is a good case for all file names always being variables defined in get_global_variables
+ALL file names should ALWAYS be variables defined in get_global_variables

 rc.conf -nmdm cuse and dbus specifically, I dont know if I need them or what for